autism-101/hugo-website/content/english/education.md

 banner:
   title: "Education"
   image: "images/education.jpg"
-  content : "I have gathered some great resources for you to learn more."
+  imagealt: "A woman is shown reading while sitting on a large stack of books." content : "I have gathered some great resources for you to learn more."
   button:
     enable : true